KrzysztofW/microdevt/docs/Demo-apps.rst

 */net-apps*

 The network example applications show the usage of TCP, UDP and DNS protocols.
-The esiest way to explore them is to use the X86 tun-driver app in */apps/tun-driver* folder.
+The esiest way to explore them is to use the X86 tun-driver app in the */apps/tun-driver* folder.

 By default, the tun-driver runs a TCP echo server.
 For different usages modify